 The story also includes a video clip where I (and my Movember beard, which raises awareness for prostate cancer and other men’s health issues) share a few comments about the making of the documentary series.

-Title: “Toward an Archaeological Standard for Digital Imagery”
+Title: “Toward an Archaeological Standard for Digital Imagery

-Place: Michelle Smith Collaboratory for Visual Culture (4213A – Art-Sociology Building) Date: Wednesday, November 20, 2013 Time: 16:00 to 17:30 Abstract:
+Michelle Smith Collaboratory for Visual Culture (4213A – Art-Sociology Building)

-“With the increased use and power of digital imagery tools comes the increasingly frequent manipulation of these images for purposes ranging from humor to advertisement.
+Photoshopped image of engraving on Jonah ossuary, as reproduced by Dr. Matt Tabor and discussed by Dr. Robert Cargill for its unethical visual manipulation “With the increased use and power of digital imagery tools comes the increasingly frequent manipulation of these images for purposes ranging from humor to advertisement.
 Unfortunately, these purposes also include the manufacture of evidence to support revisionist theories of history and religion.

 And while fields such as journalism have begun setting standards for acceptable practices concerning the processing of digital imagery, many scholarly fields within the humanities have not yet effectively addressed digital media processing and manipulation.